Predicting Geometric Errors and Failures in Additive Manufacturing: Printability estimation framework

 \subsection{Deriving the global and the part characteristic probability functions}

-As mentioned above, the global probability function $P_{G}(C_{M},T,A)$ expresses the impact each AM technology has on the printing outcome, is more of a quality parameter.
-As extensively presented in \cite{Fudos2020}, for FDM, Binder Jetting and Material Jetting AM technologies the most significant common characteristics $x$ (e.g accuracy, surface texture, etc) were selected and rated, based on their quality, as high, moderate and low (\cite{ntousia2019}).
-An initial defect score, $DS_{T_{Perfect}}(x)$, was then assigned to each one based on the technical specifications of each technology $T$ and the experimental technology assessment presented in \cite{Ramya2016} which expresses the probability of a characteristic $x$ to cause a significant problem in the printed part, for the highest mesh resolution.
-The defect scores were assigned with the following defect probability values: ``***"=0.01, ``**"=0.03, ``*"=0.05, low, moderate and high probability correspondingly.
+The global probability function $P_{G}(C_{M},T,A)$ expresses the impact that each AM technology has on the printing outcome, and is more of a quality parameter. \citep{Fudos2020} have studied the most significant global characteristics denoted by $x$ (accuracy, surface texture, support construction and various other abnormalities) for FDM, BJ and MJ AM technologies.
+These global characteristics have been rated based on their quality, as high, moderate and low for each AM technology by \citep{ntousia2019}.
+An initial defect score, $DS_{T_{Perfect}}(x)$, was then assigned to each one based on the technical specifications of each technology $T$ and the experimental technology assessment presented in \citep{Ramya2016} which expresses the probability of a characteristic $x$ to cause a significant problem in the printed part, for the highest mesh resolution.
+The defect scores were assigned with the following defect probability values: ``***"=0.01, ``**"=0.03, ``*"=0.05, indicating respectively low, moderate and high probability for defects.
 The values chosen for the scoring schema were determined experimentally.
-These values can be altered, depending on the requirements and restrictions for determining printability in terms of a specific application.

-Summing up, the total global probability function $P_{G}$ of a model $M$, for a specific application $A$ on a certain AM technology $T$, is given by Equation~\ref{eq:global}.
+In summary, the total global probability function $P_{G}$ of a model $M$, for a specific application $A$ on a certain AM technology $T$, is given by Equation~\ref{eq:global}.

 where $S$ is the set of global AM technology characteristics, $k(x,A) \in [0,1]$ is a factor that determines the sensitivity of application $A$ to characteristic $x$ and $QS_{C_{M}}$ is the ratio of the mesh surface area $Area(M)$ to the surface area $Area(O)$ of the original CAD model.